+'''

+StatelessKieSession ksession = kbase.newStatelessKieSession();

+'''

+'''

-''' StatelessKieSession ksession = kbase.newStatelessKieSession(); ExecutionResults bresults = ksession.execute( CommandFactory.getGlobal( "stilton" ); Cheese stilton = bresults.getValue( "stilton" ); '''
+ExecutionResults bresults =

+ksession.execute( CommandFactory.getGlobal( "stilton" );

+Cheese stilton = bresults.getValue( "stilton" );

+'''

-The examples above all execute single commands.
+All the above examples execute single commands.
 The BatchExecution represents a composite command, created from a list of commands.
 It will iterate over the list and execute each command in turn.
 This means you can insert some objects, start a process, call fireAllRules and execute a query, all in a single execute(...) call, which is quite powerful.